A personal tribute to Stan Collymore & his amazing spell at Forest

 In hindsight, it probably helped that Stan Collymore didn’t stay long.

-For this small boy obsessed with football and Nottingham Forest, a brief window was all it took.
+But for this small boy obsessed with football and Nottingham Forest, a brief window was all it took.

 There were personal problems in Collymore’s life that haunted his career and threatened to break him.
 He finally spoke out about his depression in 1998 but still played at a time when football, sport even, didn’t want to ask the questions and was unable to give the answers.

 At Aston Villa, manager John Gregory would publicly question what Collymore could be depressed about, given that he earned £20,000 a week.
-It is not just the typical weekly wage for a Premier League striker that has increased over the last two decades, but the understanding of mental illness.
+It is not just the typical weekly wage for a Premier League striker that has increased over the last two decades but the understanding of mental illness.

 With that in mind, it seems almost distasteful that I should have only fond memories of Collymore.
 Yet that is the lot of a child football fan, transfixed only by the fortunes of his own club.